How Do You Stack Up? A Look Into Robotic Palletizing

 Automated palletizing offers significant savings in labor on an assembly line, by stacking the product without the use of human labor.

-For such simple systems, a PLC or relay control can be enough to run the machinery.
+For such simple systems, a PLC or relay control system can be enough to run the machinery.
 These simple palletizers only work if there is a consistent product that does not change size or stack patterns, such as boxes that are always the same size.

 The Importance of Efficient Movements